Easter Seals Camp Horizon Program Staff

 Fun Fact – I have a doctorate in potato farming and my favourite yoga pose is savasana.

 I’ve been around camp for a long time and I love everything about it.
 I love helping people learn more about themselves, I love teaching skills, and I love bringing people out into the wilderness.
-In my spare time, I like to travel, take pictures and make videos – and I’m always up for trying something new!
-Did you know that I live in a tiny house on wheels?
-I built it with my wife.
+In my spare time, I like to travel, take pictures and build things – and I’m always up for trying something new!

 Justine Andrews (Leadership Coordinator)